FakerPHP/fakerphp.github.io/docs/formatters/date-and-time.md

 echo $faker->dateTimeThisMonth('+12 days');

-// a date somewhere in this year, with an upper bound of +12 days
+// a date somewhere in this month, with an upper bound of +12 days
 ```

 ## `amPm`